rlamorea/weBASIC/docs/first-program.md

 Next we `INPUT` a variable `pause`.
 But the fact is that we don't care what the value of `pause` is.
-When we ran our program earlier, when it asked for a value, it waited until we hit the return key to continue.
+When we ran our program earlier, when it asked for a value, it waited until we pressed the return key to continue.
 So why not use `INPUT` to wait for that return key?
 In the meantime, the result is being displayed.

 {: .note-title }